MegaStrimp/Tales-from-Star-Dream-Spring-Breeze-Vault/Pages/TfSD SB - Enemies - Coner.md

 The enemy starts hiding in their shell and gets out of it after a few seconds, only to guard again with a timer.
 Their head is animated with a timer when they're not guarding.
 #### Dash Turn
 The enemy dashes with a timer to the direction they're facing three times, then they turn around.
+#### Dash Walk
+The enemy dashes with a timer to the direction they're facing in a faster speed and delay.